Prodaturu/Obsidian/Access Violation in C++.md

 - Accessing an array out of bounds
 - Reading or writing to memory freed by user or Operating System

-## Issues caused by Access Viloation
+## Issues caused by Access Violation

 - Leads to unpredictable behaviour, Application crashes, or